x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-1-through-5-1-20-in-exchange-online.md

 Here are some steps that you can try to fix the problem yourself.

-If the steps in this section don't fix the problem for you, contact your email admin and refer them to the information in this topic so they can try to resolve the issue for you.
+If the steps in this section don't fix the problem for you, contact your email admin and refer them to the information in this article so they can try to resolve the issue for you.

 ### Solution 1: Confirm the recipient's email address